crunchable/api-docs/source/index.md

 * **pending** - The request is still pending and the response is not ready yet.
 You'll have to wait until the request is completed before you can consume the response.

+* **flagged** - The request as it is cannot be completed, probably due to some techincal issue or an unintelligble instruction.
+For more details - read the 'cruncher_feedback' field on the request.

+* **aborted** - The request was aborted (see [Aborting Requests](#aborting-pending-requests))

 If a request is pending, the simplest method to wait until it's complete is by *polling* continuously.
 As long as the response is still pending, wait a little longer and try again.
-Both the [Retrieve response](#retrieve-response) method or the [Retrieve request](#retrieve-request) method can be used for this purpose:
+The [Retrieve request](#retrieving-requests) method can be used for this purpose:

 `POST /v1/requests/multiple-choice { ... }`<br>
 `{ id: "44647b6f-b033-4788-9ee2-9d7aa5cb0158", status: "pending", ... }`